AgoraIO-Solutions/agora-camera-release-js/README.md

 ## Code Highlights

-Pay particular attention to the streamCamera and muteCamera button click events, as well as the following Agora callbacks:
+In *index.html*, pay particular attention to the streamCamera and muteCamera button click events, as well as the following Agora callbacks:
 - rtc.client.on("stream-subscribed", function (evt) {})
 - rtc.client.on("stream-updated", function (evt) {})
 - rtc.client.on("mute-video", function (evt) {})